abhisheks008/DL-Simplified/README.md

 └── requirements.txt    <- requirements file for the list of plugin(s) & functions
 ```

+### Folder Guide
+- `Dataset/` stores the dataset used in the project.
+If the dataset is too large to upload, add a `README.md` with the dataset source link.
+- `Images/` stores visualizations created during EDA, model evaluation, or segmentation.
+- `Model/` contains the main notebook and should also include a `README.md` and `requirements.txt`.
+- `Web App/` is optional and can be used to demo the project with a small app and recording.

 Please follow the [Code of Conduct](https://github.com/abhisheks008/DL-Simplified/blob/main/Code_of_conduct.md) and [Contributing Guidelines](https://github.com/abhisheks008/DL-Simplified/blob/main/CONTRIBUTING.md) while contributing in this project repository.

+## 🧭 Getting Started
+If you are new to the repository, use this quick path:
+1. Read the project README and the template in `.github/readme_template.md`.
+2. Browse the open issues and pick one that matches your interests.
+3. Comment on the issue before you start work so it can be assigned to you.
+4. Fork the repository and clone your fork locally.
+5. Make your changes, verify them, and submit a pull request.

-## 🧮 Workflow
+## 🧮 Contributing Workflow
 - Go through the project repository and the [README](https://github.com/World-of-ML/DL-Simplified/blob/main/README.md) to get an idea about this repository.
 - Check out the existing issues present there in the [Issues](https://github.com/World-of-ML/DL-Simplified/issues) section.
-- Comment out in the issue, you wanna work on.
+- Comment on the issue you want to work on.
 - Wait for the issue to be assigned to you.
-Once it's assigned to you, start working on it.
+Once assigned, start working on it.
 - Fork the repository.
 - Clone your forked repository using terminal or gitbash.
-Also you can simply use the web version of GitHub to add your files.
+You can also use the web version of GitHub to add your files.
 - Make changes to the cloned repository.
-- Add, Commit and Push.
+- Add, commit, and push.
-- Then on GitHub, in your cloned repository, find the option to make a pull request.
+- On GitHub, open a pull request from your fork to the main repository.
-- The project admin will evaluate your PR and provide remarks accordingly.
-If it satisfies all the criteria, your PR will be merged, and your contributions will be counted.
+- The project admin will evaluate your PR and provide feedback accordingly.

 ************************************************************
-## ❄️Open Source Programs!
+## ❄️ Open Source Programs!
 <table>
 <tr>
   <td align="center">